The english whippet dog breed – the world’s fastest couch potato

 Whippets are generally calm and polite when out in public, providing they have been socialized as a puppy.
 They generally get on well with other dogs, and tend to stay a little aloof until becoming familiar.
 When it comes to the family, this breed does very well with children, providing they are not mistreated.
 They don’t like being surprised or touched unexpectedly.

 These are quiet dogs, and rarely bark.
 This makes them ideal for apartment dwellers, as they will not disturb the neighbors.
-In addition, they take up a small space, and don't need much room to be happy - BUT in this situation you must take the dog out several times a day.
+In addition, they take up a small space, and don’t need much room to be happy – BUT in this situation you must take the dog out several times a day for daily walks.
+They make a great companion dog.

 The whippet dog breed has a strong prey drive, and will chase and catch any small animals – they should not be trusted with small pets such as rabbits, hamsters or gerbils, for example.

-By the start of the 20th century, workers from the North of England started to migrate to the USA, taking their dogs with them.
-They proved very popular, and also the sport of Whippet racing.
-The breed was recognized by the American Kennel Club in 1888.
+By the end of the 19th century, workers from the North of England started to migrate to the United States, taking their dogs with them.
+They proved very popular, and did well in the dog sports of Whippet racing and lure coursing.
+The American Whippet Club was set up, and the breed was recognized by the American Kennel Club in 1888.

 The color is variable, from black through to blue, brindle, fawn, and then white combined with any of the first colors.